spear-sim/spear/code/unreal_projects/RobotProject/README.md

 RobotSim is developed on Windows.
 It might not be compatible with Linux or macOS, although we are working on making it so.

-# Building and running on macOS or Linux
+# Building and running on macOS and Linux

 ## Install and build pre-requisite libraries